juliuste/flix-rest/readme.md

 # meinfernbus-rest

 A public HTTP REST API, exposing a clean interface to query the Meinfernbus/FlixBus API.
+Complies with the [friendly public transport format](https://github.com/public-transport/friendly-public-transport-format).
+Inofficial, using endpoints by *Flixbus/MFB*.
+Ask them for permission before using this endpoint in production.

 The public endpoint is available at `https://1.flixbus.transport.rest`.